CirroBuild/FrostiDocs/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 concern about this situation if it happens infrequently, but the park and unpark is a waste of resources and CPU cycles if the receiver is under heavy load.

-Let's assume the receiver gets 0-length data on a non-blocking socket indicating no data has arrived from the sender; there are two options:
+Let's assume the receiver gets 0-length data on a non-blocking socket, indicating no data has arrived from the sender; there are two options:

 1. Loop over reads continuously, waiting for data to arrive on a socket.